AMBASSADOR CHEFS for 2018

 MEET OUR PLATINUM AMBASSADORS

-These chefs have been awarded the title in recognition of their outstanding achievement in the Beef and Lamb Excellence programme, having each been named as an Ambassador multiple times during their years of receiving the Award.
+These chefs have been awarded the title in recognition of their outstanding achievement in the Beef and Lamb Excellence Awards, having each been named as an Ambassador multiple times during their years of receiving the Award.

 These chefs continue to work closely with Beef + Lamb New Zealand to promote New Zealand beef and lamb at various events around the country.